MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-dynamics365.md

 ## Search federation connectors

+To help make Microsoft Search more useful, we're introducing Microsoft Search Federation.
+With federated search, organizations can make data in these scenarios accessible in Microsoft Search:

+* Data in systems that are subject to strict compliance requirements
+* Data that can't leave system boundaries
+* Sensitive data stored on-prem that your organization doesn’t want indexed on the cloud

-Microsoft Search federation connectors pull together information and insights from across Microsoft clouds, making it available to search from SharePoint Online, Office.com, and Bing.com.
-Our Dynamics 365 federation connector is now available in preview.
+Data accessed through a federated search connection isn't indexed in Microsoft Search.
+Also, using built-in connectors from Microsoft, it's easy to set up federated search connections.
+Our Dynamics 365 connector is currently in preview.
+If you're interested in joining the preview, let us know at [aka.ms/D365FederationSearchPreview](https://aka.ms/D365FederationSearchPreview).

 ## Dynamics 365 federation connector